conradludgate/async-book/src/ch00/00-introduction.md

 Async Rust provides you with **concurrency**.
 However, most async runtimes make use of thread pools in order to utilise a fixed amount of parallelism.
 In theory, this lets you achieve as much throughput as possible with the least resources available in your system.

+## Async Rust

+Under the hood, async-await in Rust is syntax sugar that makes it easy to build cooperative-coroutines, unlike the preemptive green threads you might see in Go or Java.
+This means that you must expliclty mark where a task may pause using `.await`.
+The runtime isn't able to pause a task because it's taking a long time.
+For that reason, you typically have to be careful to not do too much CPU bound work in between
+`.await` lines.